 Tip #758: Employee Engagement AND Satisfaction

-“It all came down to employee engagement.
-It all came down to recognition.
+“It all came down to employee engagement and recognition.
 It all came down to leadership, which led to every sailor feeling ownership and accountability for the results.
 You can ask a team to accomplish a mission, but you can’t order excellence.”–Mike Abrashoff, Commander USS Benfold (retired)

 Did you know that employee engagement and employee satisfaction are two different things?
 An employee can be satisfied but not engaged, as well as engaged but not satisfied.

 This is a new concept for me, but it rings true.
-As a workaholic, I have aways been engaged with my work, often dedicated and passionate about it.
-But only rarely have I been satisfied because I lacked management recognition, coworker support and a positive relationship with my immediate supervisor.
+As a workaholic, I am aways engaged with my work, often dedicated and passionate about it.
+But only rarely have I been satisfied.
+This was because I lacked management recognition, coworker support and a positive relationship with my immediate supervisor.

 The authors of Biz Library’s “Real Strategies to Improve Employee Engagement” point out that corporations invest thousands of dollars into creating satisfied employees by providing various perks and benefits.
 It is good to have satisfied employees.
 This investment does not, however, translate necessarily into engaged employees.